adhilroshan/callendar/README.md

 - User information and notification history are stored in a persistent database
 - Each user record includes their email, name, phone number, and OAuth tokens
 - Event alerts are tracked to ensure each event triggers only one notification call

+### Error Handling

+The application includes a robust error handling system that provides user-friendly error messages and recovery options.
+Key features include:

+- **Session Expiration Detection**: Automatically detects when a user's session has expired
+- **Recovery Actions**: Provides one-click refresh options for session recovery
+- **Consistent Error UI**: Standardized error components across the application
+- **Helpful Error Messages**: Clear instructions on how to resolve common issues

+For more details, see the [Error Handling Documentation](docs/error-handling.md).

 ## Prerequisites